Egg Salad with Pickles

 Egg salad is a classic dish that’s perfect for lunch, picnics, and everything in between.
 But have you ever tried adding pickles to your egg salad?
 If not, you’re missing out on a tangy twist that takes this classic to a whole new level.

-This egg salad is easy to make with just a few simple ingredients.
-Make it any time of the year, especially with leftover eggs from Easter (as long as you've kept them refrigerated).
+This egg salad recipe is easy to make with just a few simple ingredients and easy to follow instructions.
+Make it any time of the year, especially with leftover eggs from Easter (as long as you’ve kept them refrigerated).

 If you’re looking for more lunch or brunch recipes, try this Kale and Mushroom Frittata or this Smoked Salmon Bagel Platter.